 If you wonder how to calculate the Internal Rate of Return by yourself or using an Excel spreadsheet, you would be surprised to discover that there is no analytical solution to the issue and the only way to calculate it is programmatically or by using tools such as our IRR calculator above.
 It is still based on the NPV formula:

-This is a simple online IRR calculator which is a good starting point in estimating the internal rate of return from an investment, but is by no means the end of such a process.
+This is a simple online calculator which is a good starting point in estimating the internal rate of return from an investment, but is by no means the end of such a process.
 You should always consult a qualified professional when making important financial decisions and long-term agreements, such as long-term bank deposits.
-Use the information provided by the calculator critically and at your own risk.
+Use the information provided by the software critically and at your own risk.

 Cite this calculator & page